lsavage92/roman-cli/README.md

 # roman-cli
 roman numeral calculator

+# Setup
+Ensure you have node 8.x.x or higher.

+Run `npm install` in the root directory.

+After that just run `node index.js <math goes here>` and you are good to go!

+# Description

 This application expects a string of roman numerals in postfix notation.
 Input should look something like this: